-My lawful basis for processing your information
+My lawful basis for processing information

 In order that I can provide legal services and representation, I must process personal data.

-The UK General Data Protection Regulation (the UK GDPR) requires that where I process personal data, I must have a lawful basis for doing so.
+The UK GDPR requires that where I process personal data, I must have a lawful basis for doing so.
 The lawful bases identified in the UK GDPR that I seek to rely upon are as follows:

-- Consent of the data subject where this required, I will ensure that I have your specific consent for processing your data for the specified purposes.
+Consent of the data subject - where this is required, I will ensure that I have your specific consent for processing your data for the specified purposes.
 You will also have the right to withdraw your consent at any time.
-Where you do so this will not affect the legality of data processing which had taken place prior to your withdrawal of consent. - Performance of a contract with the data subject, or to take steps to enter into a contract. - Compliance with a legal obligation to comply with various regulatory and professional obligations, e.g. filing tax returns with HMRC. - The legitimate interests of my business or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.
+Where you do so this will not affect the legality of data processing which had taken place prior to your withdrawal of consent.

+- Performance of a contract with the data subject, or to take steps to enter into a contract. - Compliance with a legal obligation to comply with various regulatory and professional obligations, e.g. filing tax returns with HMRC. - The legitimate interests of my business or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.

-Examples of legitimate interests include, but are not limited to:
+Examples of legitimate interests include but are not limited to: